-The audit firm shall establish policies and procedures for education and training to provide appropriate opportunities for the audit firm personnel to receive education and training concerning fraud, including training seminars within or outside the audit firm, so that personnel can gain knowledge on the instances of frauds, to perform the audit work, and develop capability.
+The audit firm shall establish policies and procedures for education and training to provide appropriate opportunities for audit firm personnel to receive education and training concerning fraud, including training seminars within or outside the audit firm.
+The education and training will enable personnel to gain knowledge on the instances of fraud and to develop skills to perform the audit procedures related to fraud.